julien-maurel/jQuery-Storage-API/README.md

     storage.setExpires(10).set('foo','value') // Set expiry date to today + 10 days and set a new cookie

 ### `setPath()`
 Only on cookieStorage.
-Set path for cookies (default value is null; only cookies setted after setPath() call will be affected)
+Set path for cookies (default value is null; only cookies setted after setPath() call will be affected).

     storage.setPath('/') // Set path to '/'